SVCE-ACM/A-December-of-Algorithms-2020/README.md

   Not a problem.
 While coding every day is nice, we understand that other commitments might interfere with it.
 Plus its holiday season.
 So you don't have to solve one problem every day.
 Go at your own pace.
 One per day or 7 a week or even all 30 in a day.

   #### What language should I use to code?
   Anything!
-New to C?
+New to GoLang?
 Best way to practice it.
 Wanna find out what all this hype about Python is?
 Use it!
 Any and all languages are welcomed.
 Maybe you could try using a different language for every problem as a mini-challenge?

   #### Fork?
 Pull request?
 What is all that?
 I don't know how to use GitHub!
   If you are new to Git or GitHub, check out this [small tutorial from our team](https://github.com/ASS-G/Git-Training-Kit) and [GitHub](https://guides.github.com/activities/hello-world/)